dataloop-ai-apps/dtlpy-metrics/README.md

 `item = dl.items.dl(item_id='64c0f2e1ec9103d52eaedbe2')`

 In this example item, the ground truth has 3 for each cat and dog class.
 The assignee however, labels 1 as cat and 5 as dog.
+This means 1 cat was correctly identified, 3 dogs were corrected identified, and 2 cats were mistaken for dogs.
 This would result in the following item label confusion scores:

 ```python
 {